Davey Hamilton Jr.: Personal life

 In February 2019, Hamilton was arrested in Florida on charges of false imprisonment and aggravated assault after breaking into his ex-girlfriend's hotel room and holding her at knife-point.
 He had been struggling with concussions for months prior to the incident that he sustained in race crashes.
 Hamilton was sentenced to five years of probation.
 While his driving career was on hiatus, he started a series of businesses and became an ambassador for the Brian Hamilton Foundation, which helps those with criminal records become entrepreneurs.

+In 2023, Hamilton explored a career in DJing as part of music duo 'Elusive' which released one original song and a remix.

+In 2024, Hamilton announced his support for the LGBTQ community on his Instagram.